Police: Home page

 Integrity Pride Community

 The Howard County Police Department hosts a community outreach event, Coffee with a Cop, on the first Thursday of each month.
 All members of the community are invited to attend and enjoy coffee and conversation with members of HCPD’s newly expanded Community Outreach Division, local patrol officers and the department’s mental health liaison.
 Locations and times will be announced here and on the department’s Facebook and Twitter pages.
-The next event will be held at Einstein Bagels in Ellicott City from 9:00 to 10:00 a.m. on Thurs., May 7.
+The next event will be held at the Columbia Mall from 5:00 to 7:00 p.m. on Thurs., June 4.